fluentnumbers/obsidian-quartz/content/ML/LLM/Evaluating information retrieval.md

 ## Related
 - See general approach to evaluating LLMs: [[LLM#How to evaluate LLMs?]] and [[how to evaluate LLM chatbots]]
 ## Note
-- end-to-end [[model evaluation]] is challenging, unless we expect a single short answer.Evaluate separately:
+- end-to-end [[model evaluation]] is challenging, unless we expect a single short answer.
+Evaluate separately:
 	- information extraction (did the system find the correct information?)
     - reasoning (Given correct information, did the system make the right conclusions?)
     - output generation (Was the final response clear and actionable?)